QuentinRa/blog.quentinra.dev/operating-systems/linux/scripts/index.md

 done
 ```

-Which can be enhanced by doing the redirection at the end, meaning that every output <small>(every echo...)</small> will be redirected to `toto.txt`.
+This can be enhanced by doing the redirection at the end, meaning that every output <small>(every echo...)</small> will be redirected to `toto.txt`.

 ```bash
 while read line; do